Professional Proofreading Services Online: What to Look for and How to Choose

 Academic manuscripts and journal articles

 Academic proofreading requires more than surface error correction.
 It requires a proofreader who understands the conventions of academic writing in your discipline: the tense conventions by paper section, the citation style, the level of precision expected in hedged language, and the specific patterns that tend to appear in non-native academic English.
-Many international journals require a certificate of native English editing before they will consider a manuscript for peer review.
+Many international journals require a certificate of native English editing before they'll consider a manuscript for peer review.
 Your online proofreading service must be able to provide that certificate.

 Business documents and professional communications